China threatens to ban Hong Kong's independence-minded party

 "Hong Kong has freedom of association, but that right is not without restriction," Lee said at a news conference.

 Most people in the city of 7.3 million do not support independence.
 Beijing has repeatedly slammed the movement, fearful of the idea taking hold on the mainland.

-Communist Party leaders in Beijing, sensitive to calls for independence spreading to the mainland, have repeatedly slammed the movement.
-President Xi Jinping warned last year that any attempt to endanger China's sovereignty would be an act that crosses a "red line."
+President Xi Jinping warned during a visit to the city last year that any attempt to endanger China's sovereignty would be an act that crosses a "red line."